 The approach we used for Linux is lifted from libbacklight before it became a part of the katamari damacy game that is systemd.
 Again one might be tempted to think that the backlight control could somehow be tied to the display that it regulates the brightness of, but that is not how this works.
 Just like with hotplug, there’s scraping around in sysfs.

-In OpenBSD, you grab the console tty and send an ioctl to it.
+In OpenBSD, you send an ioctl to your wscons handle.

 As touched upon in the section on graphics device access, OpenBSD maintains its own Xorg fork known as Xenocara in order to maintain their specific brand of privilege separation.
 Arcan meanwhile maintains its own Xarcan fork to get more flexibility and security options than what XWayland can offer, at the cost of legacy application “transparency” (though that will be introduced via the Wayland bridge at some point).